Last Update: 02 July 2024

 With postpaid options, you close a contract with a provider, and charges are deducted from your bank account at the end of the month.
 Different plans are available with a minimum notice period between 1 and 24 months.
 With a notice period of 1 month, you are very flexible and can always terminate your contract.
 However, even with a 24-month agreement, there are exceptions to terminate the contract: If you move abroad, special rights to cancel or pause the contract may be available.
 Some services are only provided as a part of postpaid plans (e.g., eSIM, multiSIM, high-speed / high-volume data).
 Also, providers offer attractive bundles to get a new phone and pay in installments.
 Hence, this is an excellent option if you want to stay permanently or forever.

-8. Requirements: Who can Get a SIM Card from Germany?
+8. Requirements: Who can Get a German SIM Card?

 Everyone in Germany can easily get a local SIM card for a mobile phone or data plan.
 You need your ID or passport to verify yourself.
 This means that new arrivals, tourists, or people only planning to stay for a short time can also get a local phone or data plan.
 A residence or address in Germany is usually optional if you choose a prepaid option.
 A postpaid contract can be an attractive choice if you are an expat or plan to stay longer – however, these plans usually require a residence in Germany.
 See further information below on the different kinds of plans.